-CARE fights poverty and injustice in 86 countries around the world to help the world’s poorest people find routes out of poverty.
+CARE fights poverty and injustice in more than 80 countries around the world to help the world’s poorest people find routes out of poverty.
 CARE also delivers emergency aid to survivors of war and natural disasters, and helps people rebuild their lives in the aftermath.
 Read more about our vision and mission

 CARE and women

 CARE tackles the underlying causes of poverty so that people can become self-sufficient.
 Recognising that women and girls suffer disproportionately from poverty, CARE places special emphasis on working with women to create permanent social change.
 Women are at the heart of CARE's community-based efforts to improve basic education, increase access to quality healthcare and expand economic opportunity for all.

 We are non-religious and non-political, allowing us to deliver humanitarian and development assistance to anyone in need regardless of race, gender, ethnicity, age, religion, political view or sexual orientation.

-With more than 60 years’ practical and hands-on experience, our programmes tackle the deep-seated root causes of poverty, not just the consequences.
+With almost 70 years’ practical and hands-on experience, our programmes tackle the deep-seated root causes of poverty, not just the consequences.

 CARE International UK is part of the global CARE International confederation of 13 member organisations which has its secretariat in Geneva.

 The UK Government’s Department for International Development (DFID) is CARE International UK’s largest single donor, funding major projects such as food distribution in Darfur, as well as research into good development practice.

 A voluntary Board of Trustees governs CARE International UK under the leadership of our chairman, Richard Greenhalgh.

 CARE's vision for a world without poverty requires us to address the underlying causes of poverty, rather than to simply focus on its symptoms.